 I have found that to be true.
 Most of the errors I commonly hear have been made—and answered and settled—centuries ago.
 Some study will keep one from making those same errors again.
 Hopefully, some study can keep one from making new errors, too.
 (I’m leaving room for there to be errors I’ve never heard of.
 Man is ingenious when it comes to ways to obscure and miss the truth and to misrepresent it, too.)
 More of this in the days to come.
 Stay tuned.

-Get a copy of Behold Thy Mother, by Tim Staples at the Amazon affiliate* links below.
+Get a copy of Behold Thy Mother, by Tim Staples. *Amazon Affiliate links.
+See Full Disclosure below.

 Image credits: Photo of St. Peter’s Basilica by Patrick Landy, Wikimedia, released under a CC License.